arangodb/docs-hugo/site/content/3.12/develop/http-api/administration.md

                     type: string
                   deployment:
                     description: |
-                      An object with at least a `type` attribute, indicating the deployment type.
+                      An object with at least a `type` attribute, indicating the deployment mode.

                       In case of a `"single"` server, additional information is provided in the top-level `host` attribute.